Skip to main content

 textstringYesThe text content to redact PII from

 Returns: Sanitized text with PII replaced by placeholders.
-Example usage in Cursor:
+Example prompt:

 “Redact any PII from this customer support message before we include it in the prompt”